Novak Djokovic denied entry to Australia, has visa canceled

 AP Sports Writer

-The top-ranked Djokovic landed in Australia late Wednesday after receiving a medical exemption from the Victoria state government that would shield him from the strict vaccination rules in place for this year’s first major tennis tournament, which begins Jan.
-17.
+The top-ranked Djokovic announced on social media Tuesday that he had “exemption permission” and landed in Australia late Wednesday after receiving a medical exemption from the Victoria state government that would shield him from the strict vaccination regulations in place for this year’s first major tennis tournament.

 But border authorities did not accept the exemption.
 The Australian Border Force issued a statement saying Djokovic failed to meet entry requirements.